 BLACK COHOSH & DONG QUAI

-Grown in the Eastern and Central areas of the United States, Black cohosh has a long history of folk and traditional use.
-Used exclusively by the Native Americans as a remedy for woman’s health conditions, it is primarily used today to help woman suffering the effects of menopause, including hot flashes, mood swings, night sweats, and vaginal dryness.
-How Black cohosh works is not entirely understood.
+Grown in the Eastern and Central areas of the United States, black cohosh has a long history of folk and traditional use.
+Used exclusively by the Native Americans as a remedy for women’s health conditions, it is primarily used today to help women suffering from the effects of menopause, including hot flashes, mood swings, night sweats, and vaginal dryness.
+How black cohosh works is not entirely understood.
 It was once thought to have estrogen like activity, but there is growing evidence that it does not.
-The safety of black cohosh in pregnant and breastfeeding woman is not established, so for safety’s sake, avoid the use of this herb until after nursing
+The safety of black cohosh in pregnant and breastfeeding woman is not established, so for safety’s sake, avoid the use of this herb until after nursing.